LSSTDESC/rail/docs/source/demonstrations.rst

 RAIL comes with several notebooks that demonstrate how to use it to analyze data in a number of different ways.

-Here we describe the various notebooks and suggest and other in which you might study them.
+Here we describe the various notebooks and suggest other ways in which you might study the data.

 Starting out, overview notebooks